6 recommended OTC drugs

 • Omega-3 — 2-3 g/day.

-• Dietary potassium (bananas, avocados).
+• Dietary potassium (bananas, avocado).

 • Garlic extract — modest effect.

-• Hibiscus — tea with a mild blood pressure lowering effect.
+• Hibiscus — tea with a mild blood-pressure-lowering effect.

-Warning — avoid: pseudoephedrine (oral decongestants), chronic NSAIDs, licorice (found in some supplements).
+Caution — avoid: pseudoephedrine (oral decongestants), chronic NSAIDs, licorice (found in some supplements).

 Self-monitoring